Road to Recovery 2019

 If you’d like to carpool to the event, please click here, to add your car or join a ride going to the event.
 Happy carpooling!

 Only 16 km west of Mountain View, along the eastern edge of the Waterton park front, lies a portion of one of the largest private land conservation initiatives in Canadian history.
 Thanks to the vision of our partners and the long-term commitment of local ranchers, this 315 acre (127 ha.) property can continue to act as a buffer for the biologically sensitive park area.
 Its aspen forests, open meadows, and wetlands serve as important habitat for local plants and wildlife, such as the Columbia spotted frog, sandhill crane, striped coralroot, and northern fringed gentian.What you will be doing

 With the wildflowers abloom, the property’s full beauty will be on display!
-With support and instruction from NCC staff, volunteers will help control the infestation of noxious weeds on this property, including hound’s-tongue and blueweed.
-The support of extra man/girl power is essential in tackling the spread of invasive species.Why you will love it
+With instructions from NCC staff, you will be walking around the property and hand pulling the weeds.
+Your support is essential in tackling the spread of invasive species.Why you will love it

-This kicks off the start of the Waterton Wildflower Festival!
+This kicks off the Waterton Wildflower Festival!
 We encourage volunteers to stick around for a few days and take in some of the wonderful and intriguing educational courses, workshops, and art exhibits!Questions?